Seteeri/Particle/README.md

 > Successful programming is all about managing complexity.

-It is a fusion between expressive creative coding through frameworks like Cinder, openFrameworks or Processing, and more convergent tools such as Blender and Emacs, and sandbox type games such as Minecraft.
+It is a fusion between expressive creative coding through frameworks like Cinder, openFrameworks or Processing, more convergent tools such as Blender and Emacs, sandbox type games such as Minecraft, and finally business intelligence analysis tools.

 One major anti-pattern frequently encountered is the limitations created by programs extending functionality through a scripting language and